-In the context of a future nuclear capability in the UK, the technical and economic viability of AMRs will not happen through collaboration of government and industry alone, but also requires commitment from regulators e.g. The Office for Nuclear Regulation (ONR) in the UK [9].
+In the context of a future nuclear capability in the UK, the technical and economic viability of AMRs will not happen through collaboration of government and industry alone, but also requires commitment from regulators, e.g., the Office for Nuclear Regulation (ONR) in the UK [9].
 It is also timely to promote the use of probabilistic approaches as mandatory for future nuclear design, analysis and assessment of AMR plant, including high or very high temperature AMR designs.
 For example, current Probabilistic Safety Assessment (PSA) guidance from the ONR states in Section 4.6.3.3 [10, 11]:

 “The methodology used for the calculation of probabilities of structural failures should be justified and the details of the analysis should be transparent…If use is made of probabilistic fracture mechanics codes, the codes should be state of the art and should have been validated against operational experience and/or experiments….”